commonprefix/axelar-btc/README.md

-# Peg-in & Peg-out transactions Demo
+# Peg-in & Peg-out Transactions Demo

-We provide an example of the peg-in transaction, by which a user moves its coins to the Axelar validators' output, along with an example of the peg-out transaction, with which the Axelar validators unlock previously pegged-in bitcoins.
+We provide an example of the peg-in transaction, by which a user moves its coins to the Axelar validators' output, along with an example of the peg-out transaction, with which the Axelar validators unlock previously pegged-in BTC.
 These transactions are valid and would be accepted by the Bitcoin network.
-To verify this, they are passed to a running Bitcoin Core daemon set to a local (`regtest`) network and accepted by its mempool.
+To verify this, they are passed to a running Bitcoin Core daemon set to a local (`regtest`) network and tested for acceptance by its mempool.

 ## Setup
 - Install Bitcoin Core: